Piano Chord Progressions – Everything You Need to Know

 • I – IV – V – I

-Pick a scale (like C Major) and practice the above piano chord progressions – you’ll quickly notice that you’re basically playing music!
-Hell you could even sing over top of a simple chord progression like the ones above, and be done with your very own song!
+Pick a scale (like C Major) and practice the above pattern – you’ll quickly notice that you’re basically playing music!
+Hell you could even sing over top of a simple progression like the ones above, and be done with your very own song!

 Voice Leading